tarikguney/interview-questions/senior/valet-parking/readme.md

 ## Motivation

 The following exercise will mostly check your object-oriented programming skills.
-You should be able to use basic OOP principles to represent domain level objects in your code, create association between objects, encapsulate implementation details, abstract objects to decouple the various components of your architecture, and your comfortable level with designing and implementing algorithms to accomplish the required actions.
+You should be able to use basic OOP principles to represent domain level objects in your code, create proper associations between objects, encapsulate implementation details, abstract objects to decouple the various components of your architecture, and also your comfort level with designing and implementing algorithms to accomplish the required actions.

 ## Tips

-In the following exercise, we don't care where the data are coming from.
-Let's assume that it is coming from a hardcoded queue.
+The vehicles can be hard-coded.
+We don't care about if they are coming from a database.

 ## Valet Parking Exercise